masikh/reboot/README.md

-# reboot
+# Reboot what it's it all about?

-Extremely fast reboot sequence for a Linux machine.
+This program was originaly made because an automated install refused to reboot upon completion.
+It will extremely fast reboot a Linux machine.
 The linux kernel will sync your disks and call reboot.
 No Ubuntu/RedHat/SuSe, etc... scripts running, just a flush to disk and reboot call.
+Because of the disk flush, it's relatively save.

-## create reboot.c with contents:
+## Create reboot.c with contents:

     #include <stdio.h>
     #include <sys/reboot.h>